 Converting data from a variety of formats, usually ERSI Shapefiles although I am seeing more data in GeoJSON format, is a time-consuming process.
 Since there also seems to be a trend towards government sources moving towards an ArcGIS solution, which often doesn't support downloading.
 At the same time, more data has become available under an unencumbered public domain license.
 I download what I can.
-Please use upstream sources for the original data files, mine are mostly here as part of documenting the import process, or if the original cease to be avaiable.
+Please use upstream sources for the original data files, mine are mostly here as part of documenting the import process, or if the original cease to be available.

 I've also done the hard part of converting the data, and chopping up the huge files into more managable pieces in the hope others can use this to correct existing data, or import what is lacking into OpenStreetMap.
 As all the conversion has been initially validated, importing it will be much less time consuming.